How to Plant, Grow, and Care for Lisianthus

 Frequently Asked Questions

-A: Lisianthus will come back in warm climates.
+Lisianthus are naturally a biennial or short-lived perennial.
 In USDA zones 8 and 9, the lisianthus grows as a biennial, so it will last for two years.
 In zone 10, it’s grown as a perennial that will come back each year.
 In colder areas, you can grow lisianthus as an annual.